AntoineBarthelemy/Culture-Jam-School/README.md

 To use the Culture Jam web app, follow these steps:

 1. Go via your mobile web browser.
-2. Log you with anything or for best result oscar as username and 123456 as password.
+2. Sign you with anything or for the best result you should be log with oscar as username and 123456 as password.
 4. Discorver the app and enjoy your navigation.

 ## Contributors